TheDarKnight46/LabSeq/README.md

 ### Understanding the sequence

 To understand how the sequence works, firstly some by hand calculations were performed.
-It became clear that the way larger numbers were calculated was by slowly reducing their size until it was either 0,1,2 or 3.
+It became clear that larger numbers were calculated by slowly reducing their size until they were either 0,1,2 or 3.

 Caching was an important step since by saving the result of already calculated `l(n)` the processing load and time required would be cut **tremendously**.

-The best way to store data like this is by using a `Map` where the '*keys*' are the values of *n* and the '*values*' are the values of `l(n)`.
+The best way to store data like this is by using a `Map` where the '*keys*' are the values of `n` and the '*values*' are the values of `l(n)`.
 This variable is called `cache`.

 ### Using recursive functions